 The Nike KD Trey 5 VIII is a great option for those looking to keep some of that cash in their wallet and still bang the blacktop.
-A great outdoor option and a solid all-around option for just about any player.
-Minus the heavier/more explosive players since foot containment is rather questionable with these.

 Solid comfort, deadly traction, a cushion setup that bottoms out quickly but still feels pretty good nonetheless, and decent support.
 Pair that with a not-so-90-dollar-like upper and this one’s a great package!

 This one’s definitely going to arrive in my $100 budget shoe list – that’s for sure!

 Is it better than Durant’s flagship KD 13?
 Depends.
 Cushion-wise, the KD 13 sports a beefier setup there.
 But the rest is actually pretty similar and the Trey 5 VIII will yield you much more playtime before breaking down if we’re talking about the outsoles.

 IX.
 ALTERNATIVE OPTIONS

 Not sure on the KD Trey 5 VIII?
 Check out these potential alternatives

 Sporting a similar build and the same Renew setup but even $10 CHEAPER, the Nike Renew Elevate is a very attractive option that doesn’t break the bank.
 I’ve recently put it to the test – check out the review!

 You’ll get similar outdoor durability, and save a tad bit of cash as well.

 And if you’re ready to spend more and receive a higher-end package that does the things that the KD Trey 5 VIII did but better, definitely take a look at the KD 14.